- Rinnai Tankless Water Heater Reviews

 Although Rinnai units do not heat water through electric sources, they do require electricity to start the heating process using gas.
 The typical system requires at least 120 volts AC, lower than 3 amps, at 60Hz.

 Generally speaking, Rinnai tankless water heater systems can continue to perform for up to 20 years or more.
 Of course, the actual life cycle of your specific product depends on many different variables.
 It can depend on the quality of the water you’re using to pump through your system.
 It also depends on how often you use it.
 You also have to factor in how harsh environmental conditions are outside your home.
 Finally, you also have to take note of how regularly the unit was maintained

-In terms of bare minimum requirements, Rinnai Tankless Water Heater systems need water flow in excess of 0.6 gallons per minute.
+In terms of bare minimum requirements, Rinnai tankless water heater systems need water flow in excess of 0.6 gallons per minute.
 This is the bare minimum required in the hot side of the system so the unit properly ignites and keeps water warm.

 You will need an MNPT gas connection type.
 However, even if you have MNPT, this doesn’t mean that this is the optimal size for your gas line.
 The incoming gas supply should be customized to handle all of the total requirements of the hot water requiring appliances in your particular location.